 Unlike many next-generation firewalls, NG Firewall scans All TCP and UDP traffic on all ports at the application layer by default, except for VoIP traffic.
-This is ideal for most deployments, but if you are running a very large (1000s of users) network, it probably makes sense to bypass traffic that you are not interested in scanning.
+This is ideal for most deployments, but if you are running a very large (1000s of users) network, bypassing traffic that you are not interested in scanning probably makes sense.
 Traffic can be bypassed in Config > Network > Bypass Rules.
 More is described in the Network documentation.